 - In the Device Manager, find the Bluetooth device and click the dropdown arrow button to list all the drivers.

 - Right-click the Bluetooth adapter, and then select Uninstall Device.

 - Next, select “Delete the driver software” and then click the uninstall button.

-- Restart your PC.
+- Then, Restart the PC.

-Other than this, the Intel Driver & Support Assistant is a useful utility for Windows users.
+Other than this, the Intel Driver & Support Assistant is a helpful utility for Windows users.
 Intel DSA scans all the device drivers on your PC; if any update or missing driver is to be installed, it will notify you.

 I hope this guide is helpful for you.
 If you have any issues, feel free to comment below.

 Related article: How To Reinstall Graphics Drivers in Windows 10